A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Approach: Semi-Centralized Training, Decentralized Execution

-\textbf{Regional reward $r_i^{\mathrm{regional}}\big(t_i^{(n)}\big)$:} By contrast to the local term, this component evaluates performance across the entire region $\mathcal{R}(i)$ that contains intersection $i$, encouraging coordination that addresses shared bottlenecks and improves region-boundary throughput.
-It should retain the same core design principles as the local term but lifted to the regional scale: favoring region-level delay and queue mitigation; geometry-based normalization to remain geometry- and size-agnostic so that regions with different numbers of approaches or intersections are comparable; consideration of the regional state vector in \ref{sec:state-design} to achieve consistency; and penalizing frequent phase switches.
-For the regional reward term, like receptive field choice in regional state design, two principled and complementary options are advisable: whole-region summaries that pool information over neighborhood intersection agents in $\mathcal{R}(i)$ to expose global imbalances and overall loading, and bounded-neighborhood summaries that emphasize the most influential vicinity to sharpen local coordination.
+\textbf{Regional reward $r_i^{\mathrm{regional}}$:} This term evaluates performance across the entire region $\mathcal{R}(i)$, encouraging coordination that addresses shared bottlenecks and improves region-boundary throughput.
+It should retain the same core design principles as the local term, but extended to the regional scale.
+These principles include favoring region-level delay and queue mitigation, employing geometry-based normalization, considering the regional state vector in \S\ref{sec:state-design} and penalizing frequent phase switches.
+For the regional reward term, like receptive field choice in regional state design, two design choices are available.
+Whole-region summaries that pool information over neighborhood intersection agents in $\mathcal{R}(i)$ to expose global imbalances and overall loading, and bounded-neighborhood summaries that emphasize the most influential vicinity to sharpen local coordination.
 Either option is compatible with SEMI-CTDE, and the selection should reflect region size, topology, and corridor structure.

-\paragraph {}Overall, the composite reward in \eqref{eq:reward-decomp} provides action-attributable feedback that jointly reflects local and regional coordination objectives, thereby supporting consistent reward assignment under the decentralized execution paradigm of SEMI-CTDE, while the use of region-specific weights $(\rho_{loc}, \rho_{reg})$ further allows each region to calibrate the trade-off between local performance and regional coordination to its own topology and demand pattern without sacrificing the consistency of the overall architecture.
+Overall, the composite reward in Eq. \eqref{eq:reward-decomp} provides feedback that reflects both local and regional coordination objectives.
+This supports consistent reward assignment under SEMI-CTDE's decentralized execution paradigm.
+In addition, Region-specific weights $(\beta, 1-\beta)$ allow each region to calibrate the trade-off between local performance and regional coordination.
+Each region can adapt to its own topology and demand pattern while maintaining the consistency of the overall architecture.